Following is an outline of the capabilities of RPM Remote Print Manager® ("RPM"). Not every feature is represented here.

 Interactive: Using credentials, RPM is able to make a process interactive so it appears on the user’s desktop.
 Normally Windows services have no access to the desktop.
 This can be used for launching a program, or with certain print drivers which don’t function without access to the desktop.

 Logs: RPM maintains a message log, leaving the level of detail to the user.
 RPM has an event log as part of the user interface which may be useful to Brooks support staff.
-RPM also maintains several text logs.
+RPM also maintains several diagnostic logs which are plain text.

-Scheduler: RPM Elite has options for specifying the order in which jobs process.
+Scheduler: RPM Elite has options for specifying the order in which the print jobs process.

 Security: RPM can control whether a remote host has access to print.